DomiKamu/OhmerPrems/README.md

 All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your developments).
 Thanks a lot, Xavier!

-Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics/MindMeld plugins) for C++ code who permit to swap ports textures (silver, gold) "on-the-fly" when changing model, exactly like momentary buttons and screws.
+Thanks to **Marc BoulÃ©** (author of excellent ImpromptuModular/Geodesics/MindMeld plugins) for C++ code who permit to swap ports textures (silver, gold) "on-the-fly" when changing model, exactly like momentary buttons and screws.

 Thanks to **Paul Bacon** (author of excellent Bacon Music plugin, and working hard on SurgeXT) for C++ coding tips who permit to display coloured textures (Kordz's circle of fifths) in dark/night mode.